mth/yeti/doc/reference.rst

     Number      = ("0" ([xX] Hex+ / [oO] [0-7]+) /
                   [0-9]+ ("\."
 [0-9]+)? ([eE] ([+-]?
 [0-9]+)?)?);

+Numbers represent numeric literals in expressions, and have always the *number* type (rational and integer values are not distinguished by type).
+Integer literals can be written as hexadecimal or octal numbers, by using the ``0x`` or ``0o`` prefix respectively.

+Floating-point runtime reprentation can be enforced by using exponent (scientific) notation.
+As a special case of it, only the letter ``e`` can be added to the end (the exponent is considered to be zero in this case).

 Simple string
 -----------------
 .. peg